-The "Present Value of Accumulated Benefit" set forth in the table above is based on assumptions and valuation dates that are the same as those used for the valuation of pension liabilities as set forth in most recent annual report.
-Retirement age under the A. O. Smith Retirement Plan and the Executive Supplemental Pension Plan is assumed to be the earliest age that an executive can retire with an unreduced benefit, which is age 63 for Mr. Rajendra and age 64 for Messrs.
-Kita, Stern, Petrarca and Wheeler.
-Post-retirement mortality rates are based on the RP 2014 Healthy Annuitant Mortality Table, including generational improvements using scale MP2015.
+The "Present Value of Accumulated Benefit" set forth in the table above is based on assumptions and valuation dates that are the same as those used for the valuation of pension liabilities in the Company's most recent Annual Report.
+Retirement age under the A. O. Smith Retirement Plan and the Supplemental Executive Retirement Plan is assumed to be the earliest age that an executive can retire with an unreduced benefit, which is age 64 for Mr. Kita, Mr. Stern, Mr. Petrarca, and Mr. Wheeler, and 63 for Mr. Rajendra.
+Post-retirement mortality rates are based on the RP2014 Healthy Annuitant Mortality Table (white-collar variant), including generational improvements using scale MP2016.
 The assumption is made that there is no probability of pre-retirement death or termination by any other cause.

 The A. O. Smith Retirement Plan pays benefits in the form of a single life retirement annuity.
 Optional forms of annuity payment are available on an actuarially equivalent basis.
 The retirement benefit under the Executive Supplemental Pension Plan is paid as a single lump-sum to the executive upon retirement.
 The lump-sum amount is calculated by determining the amount necessary (including a tax gross-up for the tax liability attributable to the lump-sum payment) to purchase a commercial annuity that will provide an after-tax monthly amount equivalent to the after-tax amount the executive would receive if the monthly pension would be paid directly by us.
-To calculate the "Present Value of Accumulated Benefits" for the benefit under the Executive Supplemental Pension Plan, assumptions are made regarding the executive's tax rate at retirement and post retirement tax rate and a lump-sum interest rate obtained by surveying various annuity companies (currently 3.0%).
-As an offset to a portion of the lump sum payment obligation to the executive, we may transfer life insurance policies to the executive valued at the cash surrender value of the life insurance policies.
+To calculate the "Present Value of Accumulated Benefits" for the benefit under the Executive Supplemental Pension Plan, assumptions are made regarding the executive's tax rate at retirement and post-retirement tax rate and a lump-sum interest rate obtained by surveying various annuity companies (currently 3.0%).
+As an offset to a portion of the lump-sum payment obligation to the executive, we may transfer life insurance policies to the executive valued at the cash surrender value of the life insurance policies.

 We do not have a policy to grant extra years of service.
 One named executive has a special arrangement negotiated upon his employment with us.
 Having completed 10 years of service, Mr. Rajendra will be eligible for a payment of \$85,000 per year.
 In December 2015, the parties amended this agreement to clarify that the Company will provide semi-monthly payments of \$3,541.67 to Mr. Rajendra for the balance of his life, with the first payment commencing six months following his separation, as required by law.
-Payments are treated as taxable wages for FICA purposes.
+Payments are treated as taxable wages for

+FICA purposes.
 Mr. Rajendra's benefit is in addition to the benefits provided by the A. O. Smith Retirement Plan and the Executive Supplemental Pension Plan.
 This agreement was granted in order to compensate Mr. Rajendra for benefits forfeited from his prior employer upon termination.